AlphaSue/clean_data_course_proj/README.md

 measurement for each activity and each subject.
 This is the part of the script dependent on the `reshape2` library for running.
 Please install if `library(reshape2)` causes issues.

 The reformatted data represents a tidy data set because:
-- There is variable per column.
+- There is one variable per column.
 (2 columns of subject indicators and activity labels plus 66 columns of measures.)
 - There is a single observation per row, meaning in this tidy data set there is a single subject and single activity with summary of the means collected for all the measures collected for that set on a single row.
 There are 180 rows because there are 6 activities that had been monitored for 30 individual subjects of the study.
 (6 * 30 = 180).